AaronTraas/Notes/Recipes/cocktails/Espresso Martini.md

 # Bright Espresso Martini

 This uses Chambord as both a source of sugar and also a way of simulating the complex bright notes on a nice shot of balanced, medium-roast espresso.
-Cold brew typically is very low acid and lacks some of the complex aromatic compounds; the Chambord and bitters helps add this back.
+Cold brew typically is very low acid and lacks some of the complex aromatic compounds; the Chambord and bitters helps add this back, the former on the pallate, the latter on the nose.

 ## Ingredients:

 - 2 oz cold brew coffee (I make an 8:1 recipe)
 - 1 oz vodka
-- 1/2 oz Chambord
+- 1 oz Chambord
 - Angostura bitters
 - Frozen cold brew cubes or ice